Regular procedure

 The CGRS may prioritise the examination of an asylum application where:[14]

-In practice, the examination is prioritised for applicants in detention, applicants who have filed a subsequent application for international protection, unaccompanied minors, applicants who obtained a protection status in another EU member state, and applicants from safe countries of origin.
-In 2023, the CGRS also prioritised the examination of specific profiles with a relatively high protection rate from certain countries of origin (mainly Eritrea, Syria and Burundi).
-For these countries, a positive decision without a CGRS interview can be taken when there are already sufficient elements in the application.
-These profiles are determined after an internal screening procedure.
-Not all applicants from these countries are subject to this prioritised treatment.[18]
+In practice, the examination is prioritised for applicants in detention, applicants who have filed a subsequent application for international protection, unaccompanied minors, applicants who obtained a protection status in another EU Member State and applicants from safe countries of origin.
+In the context of the reception crisis, the CGRS also prioritised cases of persons staying in a reception centre, in order to free up spaces in the saturated reception network.[15]

 Personal interview